Best Home Remedies for Cold & Flu

 9) Salt Water Gargle

-Salt water gargling may help to prevent or provide symptomatic relief from upper respiratory tract problems.
-It may provide a soothing effect on sore throat and give relief from nasal congestions.
+Salt water gargling may help to provide symptomatic relief from upper respiratory tract problems.
+It may provide a soothing effect on a sore throat and give relief from nasal congestion.

-• Warm a glass full of water and add 1 teaspoon of salt to the water.
+• Warm a glass full of water and add 1 teaspoon of salt to the water alongwith a pinch of turmeric.

 • Spit it out after a minute or two